browserengineering/book/book/accessibility.md

 ```

 Note that we need to set the `needs_render` flag when we zoom to
 redraw the screen after zooming is complete.
+Also note that when we
+zoom the page we also need to adjust the scroll
-We also need to reset the
+position.[^zoom-scroll] We also need to reset the zoom level when we
-zoom level when we navigate to a new page:
+navigate to a new page:

+[^zoom-scroll]: In a real browser, adjusting the scroll position when
+    zooming is more complex than just multiplying.
+That's because zoom
+    not only changes the height of individual lines of text, but also
+    changes line breaking, meaning more or fewer lines of text.
+This
+    means there's no easy correspondence between old and new scroll
+    positions.

 ``` {.python}
 class Tab: